 Booking a Tour

-Go to the booking calendar link in the pull down menu to make sure your date is available.
-Reserve your day or dates and I will respond as quickly as possible to confirm.
+Contact me at email@example.com, or 406-641-0931, to check for available dates.
 You can either pay on this site, or if an odd amount, pay via PayPal at firstname.lastname@example.org.
 Or, email me at debydixon@yellowstoneswildworld to request an invoice and confirm your dates.

 We can not guarantee that you will see any particular animals, or that you will be able to get closeup shots if the situation is unsafe or unlawful.
 For wildlife photography we recommend a minimum of a 400mm lens – 500 or 600 is preferable and a tripod.
 Bean bags for shooting from the vehicle, are recommended.
 Bring plenty of memory cards and fully charged batteries.
 If available, you can rent a Nikon D610 with a Sigma 150-600 lens for the day, at an added cost.
 Tripod may or may not be available.
 I will have a scope that we can use for viewing distant wildlife.
 The amount of time you want to spend watching animal behavior will be entirely up to you – but the focus will be on wildlife photos.